 What is a colonoscopy?

-Colonoscopies are also performed in individuals without symptoms to check for colorectal polyps or cancer.
-A screening colonoscopy is recommended for anyone without risk factors for colorectal cancer starting at 50 years of age.
+The medical community recommends that anyone who does not have risk factors for colorectal cancer should get a screening colonoscopy starting at age 50.
+The American Cancer Society has recommended that the screening start at age 45, and the Multi Society Task Force recommends that African Americans start screening at 45 (this is due to an increased risk of cancer).
 The timing of your colonoscopies varies depending on the findings of your test.
 You may need to have a colonoscopy at a younger age if you have an increased risk of colon cancer.
 These risk factors can include:

 - Having familial polyposis syndrome (a condition that runs in your family and is linked to an increased risk of forming polyps).